 The European space station module was conceived on a truly grand scale, as this mockup of exterior and interior shows.
 Click to enlarge.
 Credit: ESA

 Europe's Ariane-5 was meant to be the carrier of the Columbus laboratory, however the rocket's shaky beginning prompted a switch to the Space Shuttle.
 Copyright © 2005 Anatoly Zak

 The final assembly of the Columbus module.
 Credit: ESA

-Space Shuttle Atlantis, carrying the Columbus laboratory module, approaches the ISS Saturday, Feb.
+Space Shuttle Atlantis, carrying the Columbus laboratory module, approaches the ISS on Saturday, Feb.
 9, 2008.
 Credit: NASA TV